 - Loss of muscle control

-The demographic that accounted for the greatest number of scooter injuries in the past five years was men aged 15 to 35, according to Medical Xpress.
+According to Medical Xpress, the demographic that accounted for the greatest number of scooter injuries in the past five years was men aged 15 to 35.
 Doctors say scooter accidents can be avoided or minimized by avoiding alcohol and substances while driving the scooter and wearing a helmet.
-Additionally, experts warn against going too fast on the scooter, especially if you are riding it at an older age when your balance, coordination, and reaction time might be slower.
-Many accidents can be avoided if scooter riders abide by traffic laws, ride at a moderate speed, and wear protective gear.
+Additionally, experts warn against going too fast on the scooter, especially if riding it at an older age when your balance, coordination, and reaction time might be slower.
+Many accidents can be avoided if scooter riders abide by traffic laws, ride moderately, and wear protective gear.

 Contact a New York Personal Injury Lawyer

-If you were injured in a scooter accident, you might be entitled to compensation.
+You might be entitled to compensation if you were injured in a scooter accident.
 The lawyers at Hach & Rose, LLP have secured substantial recovery for clients injured through no fault of their own, and they want to do the same for you.
-Reach out to our legal team at (212) 779-0057 to discuss your legal options and how much your case might be worth.
+Contact our legal team at (212) 779-0057 to discuss your legal options and how much your case might be worth.